yowee/cyr3con-shopapi/Readme.md

       Http Get http://localhost:8080/api/product

-## <a name="contributor"></a>Architecture
+## <a name="contributor"></a>About the Webservice

-I used command query and hexagonal architecture to separate technology from business logic, to make the application loose-couple,extensible and testable.
+I used command query and hexagonal architecture to separate technology from business logic, to make the application loose-couple, extensible and testable.
+I have Implemented Custom Exception, Custom Log format and Log level configuration.
+I used Springdoc under open API Specification.
+I wrote only one simple test Case because of the time limit.
+I have also tried to write package level java documentation.

+If you have any comment or any question please let me know!

 ## <a name="contributor"></a>Contributor

 * [yome mengistu](https://www.linkedin.com/yome-mengistu)

-Thanks
+Thank you!